denten-books/plain-text/2-device.md

 chapters, developments in aesthetic theory I describe here followed a period of rapid innovation in the technologies of the word.
-The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of rule-based programmable media: punch cards, magnetic drums, and ticker tape.
+The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn that saw language as a system of rule-based games---parallels the rise of rule-based programmable media: punch cards, magnetic drums, and ticker tape.
 That is not to say that thought and technology stand in a reductive causal relationship to one another.
 Rather, they form a feedback loop, in which